programminghistorian/ph-submissions/en/drafts/originals/logistic-regression.md

 plt.show()
 ```

-This code chunk differs from the previous bar plot because here, we want to visualization the proportion of book reviews with _m_ and _f_ labels.
+This code chunk differs from the previous bar plot because here, we want to visualize the proportion of book reviews with _m_ and _f_ labels.
 We could do this is several ways, but a stacked bar chart with bars of equal height provides a strong basis for comparing the proportion, better than bars of unequal height or a pie chart.
 Because we want to emphasize the categories and not the bins, we set the colors by class label.
 If you are following along, your plot should look like this:

 {% include figure.html filename="MF_Labels_TFIDF_Her.png" caption="Gender Label split for TF-IDF value ranges of the word “her”" %}

 As we can see from the data table and the bar plot, the frequency (or probability) of an _f_ label rises steadily as the TF-IDF scores rise, but the _m_/_f_ split never goes lower than 76/24.
 This helps us confirm this assumption of linearity between one independent variable and the log odds of the female-labeled class.
 It also demonstrates that a very low TF-IDF score for _she_ is a stronger indication of an _m_ label than a very high TF-IDF score is for an _f_ label.

 This effect appears to be a combination of the fact that _f_-labeled reviews almost always use the pronoun _her_ at least once (about 94% of the  _f_-labeled reviews in our sample), and that it's a fairly common occurrence for an _m_-labeled review to use the pronoun _her_ at least once (almost 47% of the _m_-labeled reviews in our sample).
-What's more it's not that rare for an _m_-labeled review to use the pronoun _her_ 5 or 10 times (about 15% and 6% of _m_-labeled reviews in our sample respectively).
+What's more, it's not that rare for an _m_-labeled review to use the pronoun _her_ 5 or 10 times (about 15% and 6% of _m_-labeled reviews in our sample respectively).
 What drives this trend?
 Perhaps it's typical for reviewed books with presumed male authors to have female characters.
 Perhaps these characters get discussed disproportionately in reviews.
 To see if it's also typical for reviewed books with presumed female authors to mention the pronoun _his_, we would have to look directly at that term, and that's something we now know how to do!

 ### Step 10: Examine Model Intercept and Coefficients